efabless/foss-asic-tools/README.md

 1. Using a complete desktop environment (XFCE) in `Xvnc` (a VNC server), either directly accessing it with a VNC client of your choice or the integrated [noVNC](https://novnc.com) server that runs in your browser.
 2. Using a local X11 server and directly showing the application windows on your desktop.

+## How to Use These Open-Source (and Free) IC Design Tools

+### Step 1: Clone/download this GitHub repository onto your computer

+Use the green **Code** button, and either download the zip file or do a `git clone https://github.com/iic-jku/iic-osic-tools.git`.

+### Step 2: Install Docker on your computer

+See instructions on how to do this in the section **Quick Launch for Designers** further down in this `README`.

+### Step 3: Start and Use a Docker Container based on our IIC-OSIC-TOOLS Image

+Enter the directory of this repository on your computer, and use one of the methods described in the section **Quick Launch for Designers** to start up and run a Docker container based on our image.
+The easiest way is probably to use the **VNC** mode.

+If you do this the first time, or we have pushed an updated image to DockerHub, this can take a while since the image is pulled (loaded) automatically from DockerHub.
+Since this image is ca. 4GB, this takes time, depending on your internet speed.

+If you know what you are doing and want full root access without a graphical interface, please use `./start_shell.sh`.

 ## Installed PDKs

 As of the `2022.12` tag, the following open-source process-development kits (PDKs) are pre-installed, and the table shows how to switch by setting environment variables (you can do this per project by putting this into `.designinit` as explained below):